Top of page

 Lymphatic system with labels for the neck, armpit, lymph vessels, groin, spleen, diaphragm and thymus

-Figure: The lymphatic system (lymph vessels and lymph nodes are shown in green)
+The lymphatic system.
+Lymph vessels and lymph nodes are shown in green.

 If you have lymphoma, your lymphocytes divide in an abnormal way or do not die when they should.
-The abnormal lymphocytes build up, usually in lymph nodes in your armpits, neck or groin.
-However, they can collect in almost any part of your body.
+The abnormal lymphocytes build up.
+This can be in almost any part of your body, but is often felt in your armpits, neck or groin.

 Diagram showing lymphoma can be categorised into Hodgkin lymphoma and non-Hodgkin lymphoma.
 Non-Hodgkin lymphoma is then further split into low-grade non-Hodgkin lymphoma and high-grade non-Hodgkin lymphoma